Search Results

 • Adults aged 18 years or older

-• RHC confirmed PH (mean pulmonary artery pressure \>20 mmHg, pulmonary arterial wedge pressure ≤15 mmHg, pulmonary vascular resistance \>2 WU).
+• For patients to be eligible for Cohorts 1 to 3: RHC confirmed PH (mean pulmonary artery pressure \>20 mmHg, pulmonary artery wedge pressure ≤15 mmHg, pulmonary vascular resistance \>2 WU).

 • For patients to be eligible for Cohort 1, they must not be receiving inhaled treprostinil at Baseline.